philzook58/philzook58.github.io/_posts/2024-03-18-compile_constraints.md

 );
 ```

-Ultimately I think there were multiple problems with the approach.
-The choice of serialization of our data structures to and from minizinc was very painful.
-It has been asked before why we didn't use Z3.
-The answer is we were sticking close to the Unison design (we actually initially wanted to literally reuse [their model](https://github.com/unison-code/unison/blob/master/src/solvers/multi_backend/minizinc/code-generation.mzn), but it was completely incomprehensible to me after some weeks of trying to decrypt it), and that

-In the end I don't believe this hypothesis was born out and we would have been better served by a more traditional compiler architecture.
+In the end I don't believe the hypothesis that this complexity was needed for micropatching was born out and we would have been better served by a more traditional compiler architecture.
 We became ensnared in the implementation issues of talking to the constraint solver and the concepts of the model were too rigid and complicated to explain easily to others or modify when inevitable surprises popped up.
+Serialization to and from minizinc was very painful.
+That these data structures were not easily hand editable or all that readable (they were human readable json, but gobs of complicated json) was a huge impediment to development and debugging when my bandwidth was already strapped.
 Live and learn.

-That these data structures were not easily hand editable or all that readable (they were json, but gobs of complicated json) was a huge impediment to development and debugging when my bandwidth was already strapped.
+It has been asked before why we didn't use Z3 as it has great bindings and we already used it elsewhere.
+The answer is we were sticking close to the Unison design (we actually initially wanted to literally reuse [their model](https://github.com/unison-code/unison/blob/master/src/solvers/multi_backend/minizinc/code-generation.mzn), but it was completely incomprehensible to me after some weeks of trying to decrypt it).
+There is a general question of when to use CSP, MIP, SAT, ASP, or SMT.
+I have never seen a good answer.
+This is a good research question that someone should attack.
+My heuristic is that if the community in question targets problems similar ot yours, try that one.
+CSP, MIP and ASP are better for optimization style problems as compared to satisfaction.

+One thing not fully realized was a simplification of the model to get rid of the distinction between temporaries and operands.
+This subtle conceptual distinction caused a lot of communication issues amongst the team.
+I think with the ability to have multiple possible operations overlapping means this could be factored out.

 A not fully explored alternative was using a shallow embedding instead to encode the problem over to minizinc.
+This may have solved the pain that serialization caused us.
 Minizinc does not have good support for syntax trees as objects.
 However, it does support functions.
 So the idea was that instead of serializing to a pile of arrays, instead one can pretty print a program that looks like a relational representation of the program.
 This representation is immediately interpreted to constraint in the finally tagless style using minizinc function definitions.

 I had a mini version of this in this tweet <https://x.com/SandMouth/status/1530331356466712578?s=20>
 ![](/assets/unison/minizinc_tweet.jpeg)